aws-amplify/docs/docs/lib/push-notifications/fragments/js/getting-started.md

 ## Configure your App

-Push Notification module is integrated with `Analytics` module to be able to track notifications.
+The Push Notifications category is integrated with `Analytics` module to be able to track notifications.
 Make sure that you have configured the Analytics module in your app before configuring Push Notification module.

 <amplify-callout>